 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

-This is a Louis L'Amour-penned western made by the English and filmed in Spain.
-A between-Bonds Sean Connery, as Shalako, is paired up with Brigitte Bardot, who gets about ten lines which she can barely pronounce, but she's not in this movie for her talkin.
-Considering all of the great Spaghetti Westerns and other revisionist westerns that had been made by 1968, this one comes off as a bit old-fashioned, especially the singing cowboy theme song which sounds like a very bad TV show theme.
-"Shalako, Shalako... born on the wind to follow the sun...he rode wild country down New Mexico...would gamble his life to own a woman!" etc. But there are some interesting things regarding savages vs. civilized Europeans and other class and cultural differences.
-One of the less-likable aristocratic women is choked to death by an Apache with her own diamond jewelry that she tries to give him to spare her life.
+A between-Bond movies Sean Connery, as Shalako, is paired up with Brigitte Bardot, who speaks only about ten lines which she can barely pronounce, but she's not in this movie for her talking.
+Considering all of the great Spaghetti Westerns and other revisionist westerns that had been made by 1968, this one comes off as a bit too old-fashioned, especially the singing cowboy theme song which sounds like a very bad TV show theme.
+"Shalako, Shalako... born on the wind to follow the sun...he rode wild country down New Mexico...would gamble his life to own a woman!" etc. But there are some interesting comments about savages vs. civilized Europeans and other class and cultural differences in the West.
+As an example, one of the less-likable aristocratic women is choked to death by an Apache with her own diamond jewelry which she tried to give him to spare her life.

 The snake scene happens when Shalako is taking the remaining members of a hunting party of foreigners trespassing in Apache territory away from the Apache warriors who have killed all the others (aristocrats who dressed up in formal wear for dinner in the middle of the desert.)
 Shalako has just humiliated the Baron, the leader of the hunting party who is an arrogant stubborn man.
 His decision to defy Shalako got everybody else killed.
 The Baron wanders near a rattlesnake.
 Shalako tells everybody to freeze, throws his hat onto the snake, picks it up by the tail, and whips it to death on the ground.
 Then he tosses the snake away.